minusfive/codecompanion-agent-rules/README.md

 >
 > - When you add a file/buffer reference
 > - By default, when you do @files operations (edit, create, read).
 You can define you own extract from message function

+I literally just copy-pasta'd 🍜 it and used it to learn how to wire-up [CodeCompanion Extensions](https://codecompanion.olimorris.dev/extending/extensions.html).
+And yes, this README was AI generated for the most part.
+I added this bit and tweaked some stuff.

 ## ✨ Features